Tips for a nature- and water-friendly garden

 12 ideas for a water-friendly garden

-1. Remove the tile, plant it in
+1. Out with the tile, in with the plant

 Tip